llvm/llvm-foundation-www/content/docs/relicensing.md

 * ~January 2019: Coincident with the final release branch date for LLVM 8.0, we will install the new developer policy.
-To ensure that all contributors have agreed to the terms of the new developer policy, we will recind commit access from all contributors who are not covered by a corporate or individual agreement at that point.
+To ensure that all contributors have agreed to the terms of the new developer policy, we will rescind commit access from all contributors who are not covered by a corporate or individual agreement at that point.
 We will develop a policy for affected contributors to regain commit access.